 She touched the knobs on the bedpost, her fingers caressing the cold, dark wood.
 She was tired.
 She would have slept for days if she could, but the image of his face behind her closed eyes kept her awake.
 And he would be here any minute.
 She was alone in the house.
 There would be no way out tonight.
 He would be coming for her.
 He would want her, would want to touch her.
 She felt sick at the thought of him.
 She had loved him once.
 She hated him now.

-The door opened and he came in, smiling.
+The door opened and he entered, smiling.
 He always had that look on his face when he was with her, a pained, sick look.
 She looked away.

 “Take off your dress.”